Uber’s work on self-driving cars has been sloppy at best.

 At about 10 pm on Sunday evening, a self-driving Uber struck and killed a woman crossing the street in Tempe, Arizona.
 The crash appears to be the first time a self-driving vehicle has killed someone—and could alter the course of a scantily regulated, poorly understood technology that has the power to save lives and create fortunes.

 The Tempe Police Department reports the Volvo XC90 SUV was in autonomous mode when the crash occurred, though the car had a human safety driver behind the wheel to monitor the technology and retake control in the case of an emergency or imminent crash.
 The woman, Elaine Herzberg, was transported to a local hospital, where she died from her injuries.
 The police department will complete its full report later today.
+If you or a loved one has been involved in something similar consult a lawyer after an auto accident.

 In response, Uber has pulled its self-driving vehicles off public roads in the Phoenix metro area (including Tempe), San Francisco, Toronto, and Pittsburgh (where the cars also pick up passengers).
 A spokesperson says the company is cooperating with local authorities.
 The National Transportation Safety Board and the National Highway Traffic Safety Administration are sending investigative teams to Tempe.